FloSports stock

 Frequently asked questions

-Is FloSports still a private company?
+Is FloSports a public or private company?

 What is FloSports's valuation?